PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 `301 passed, 1 xfailed`; only the deliberately absent future owner is xfailed.
 Static checks pass, the raw/managed inventory remains 28/26, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.

+The latest extraction gives post-SiNet QKV attention and its adjacent ReLU/Split-all output cleanup one explicit shared-context owner.
+It preserves the existing QKV default policy, forwards the exact `ModelIRPassContext` to QKV cleanup, forwards the same model and `LayoutState` to the public ReLU owner, and returns both complete results by identity.
+The lowerer records element `[1]` directly at the unchanged ReLU/Split-all phase, between the same BatchMatMul adjacent-flags and ReLU/Split/Conv/Concat phases.

+The implementation preserves both children, lowerer compatibility wrappers, the independent terminal QKV route, public interfaces, artifacts, dependencies, and TensorFlow isolation.
+The deliberately captured initial affected run reported `293 passed / 10 failed`; all failures were stale structure assertions caused by the ownership move.
+After owner-aware updates, focused `5`, affected `303`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+Static checks pass, the raw/managed inventory decreases from 28/26 to 27/25, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.